skbasava/utilites/README.md

 Team Attendance Tracker

-This script parses a chat log (e.g. WhatsApp, Slack etc) to track attendance of team members based on their greeting messages.
+This script parses a chat log (e.g. WhatsApp, Slack etc) to track attendance of badminton team members based on their greeting messages.
 It generates a summary CSV report of the attendance for the month.
 Features

     Parses whatsapp chat log file and extracts date and member name from each line